ultraseedbox/USB-Docs/Tutorials and Guides/Remote Desktop/Accessing the seedbox using VNC.md

-<c><p class="callout info">VNC Access is being phased out on UltraSeedbox's new plans.
+<c><p class="callout info">VNC Access is being phased out on Ultraseedbox's new plans.
 This page will still be up for clients on legacy plans.</p></c>

 In this guide, we'll be teaching you on how to access your seedbox's GUI via VNC.
 We'll be doing the following steps: